nikhil-tibrewal/rag_chatbot/README.md

 ```

 - Documents from the `data/` folder are embedded using OpenAI Embeddings.
-- The resulting vectors are stored in a FAISS vectorstore.
+- The resulting vectors are stored in a local FAISS vectorstore.
 - The retriever fetches relevant chunks from FAISS given a user query.
 - The final response is generated using OpenAI LLM via LangChain.
 - Streamlit provides the interactive frontend.